 The program’s time commitment is modest, and its requirements are flexible.
 All of your experiences will be focused on the goal of making you competitive to pursue this prestigious career path.

-Your experience in this program will revolve around five aspects:
+Your experience in this program will revolve around five aspects: international experiences, access, skills training, career mentoring, and networking.

-1. International Experiences
+International Experiences

-2. IC Access
+IC Access

 Attend IC related community events and speakers

-3. IC Skills training
+IC Skills Training

 Attend regular IC Familiarization Seminars to learn about the IC and potential career paths